vladosfi/ps/README.md

 6. **Admin Panel**
    - Administrative section for content management, allowing the artist to update and add new content easily.

 ## Technologies Used

-- **SQLite as Database Service:** Utilizing SQLite for a lightweight and efficient database to manage website content.
+- **.NET Core:** A cross-platform, high-performance framework for building modern, cloud-based, and internet-connected applications.

 - **Entity Framework Core:** An Object-Relational Mapping (ORM) framework for interacting with the database.

 - **Angular:** A robust front-end framework for building dynamic and responsive user interfaces.

+- **SQLite as Database Service:** Utilizing SQLite for a lightweight and efficient database to manage website content.

 - **REST API:** Implementing a RESTful API to enable communication between the front-end and back-end.